 Prepare the canning pot: Fill canner with water sufficient to cover jars and start heating.
 Heat extra water in a kettle or additional pot for topping off the water level.

-Prepare the jars: Wash and rinse canning jars, inspecting for chips or cracks.
+Prepare the jars: Wash and rinse canning jars in soapy water, inspecting for chips or cracks.
 Place jars in the canning pot full of water as it’s warming.
 Warming jars before filling them can prevent thermal shock and reduce risk of breakage.

-Prepare the lids: Prepare canning lids as suggested by manufacturer.
-Boiling lids was once recommended, but heating modern lids above 180°F can damage the sealing compound.
+Prepare the lids: Boiling lids was once recommended, but heating modern lids above 180°F can damage the sealing compound.
+It’s usually sufficient to wash the lids and rings in hot, soapy water but be sure to check the box and prepare canning lids as suggested by manufacturer.

 Get ready to fill the jars: Remove jars from the hot water and place on a towel-lined countertop.
 Fill according to recipe, making sure to allow the proper amount of headspace.